 Dion was so stylish.
-I loved when he’d come over directly from work so I could see what outfit he wore.
+I loved when he’d come over directly from so I could see what outfit he wore.
 Always a sport coat and a pocket square.
-Always the third piece — those in retail should know what this means.
+Always the third piece — those in retail should know this.
 And always some kind of cap.
 There was always Dion in his jaunty cap.
 I don’t know how many blue with white stripes shirts he owned, but it was a lot!
 He referred to his outfits as his “costumes.”

 His personal style was impeccable.
 Talk about polish!
-You would never know that this guy cleaned his shower maybe every three months, ordered meals in most of the time when at home, and rarely cut his toenails.
-His “day off wardrobe” was very different; beat up t-shirts (some of which I think he had when he lived in Farmington), jeans (always a little tight to show off the package), and cowboy boots.
-You knew he was dressing for himself, but he was also dressing for others to say, “Mmmm ….
+You would never know that this guy cleaned his shower maybe every three months, ordered in most of the time when at home, and rarely cut his toenails.
+His day-off wardrobe was very different; beat up t-shirts (some I think he had when he lived in Farmington), jeans (always a little tight to show off the package), and cowboy boots.
+You knew he was dressing for himself, but he was also dressing for others to say, “mmmm ….
 Hot!”

 He loved to travel and loved everything about airports and air travel.
 He and Stephen flew on the Concorde before she was retired.
 He traveled to Russia, Greece, the UK, Italy, Germany, Chile, France, Costa Rica, and Mexico to name a few.

 He loved art and architecture and interior design.
 He put his talent to work designing window displays for Brooks Brothers.
-This creative outlet was enjoyable to him, especially because he got to work alongside his best friends, Thomas and Marie.
-This creative side was expressed in everything he did, from furnishing his apartment, to decorating for parties, arranging flowers, helping others decorate, and hanging pictures for those who just moved into new apartments.
+This creative outlet was enjoyable to him, especially because he got to work alongside his best friends.
+This creative side was expressed in everything he did, from furnishing his apartment, to decorating for parties, arranging flowers, helping others decorate, hanging pictures for those who just moved into new apartments.